-700.4 Coastal Resources Management Program Leadership and Coordination Roles, Responsibilities and Capabilities
+700.5 Coastal Resources Management Program Leadership and Coordination Roles, Responsibilities and Capabilities

-- 1. Rhode Island's state-level governance structure includes a high proportion of functions typically handled by county and municipal governments in other states for example, public health and environmental management.
-Rhode Island cities and towns do not have the technical expertise or decision-making authority to deal with these functions themselves.
-Municipalities generally issue the first approvals for land development.
-However, land management enabling legislation does not empower towns to routinely take into account the rules and regulations of the CRMC and DEM.
-The result is that towns approve development projects with which they do not agree, but for which they have no statutory basis for denial or modification.
-This adds to already big caseloads for CRMC and DEM. - 2.
+- Rhode Island's state-level governance structure includes a high proportion of functions typically handled by county and municipal governments in other states for example, public health and environmental management.
+Rhode Island cities and towns may not have the technical expertise or decision-making authority to deal with these functions along the coast.
+Municipalities generally issue the first approvals for land development and rely on the procedures, rules and regulations of the CRMC and DEM to address environmental aspects of proposed developments. - 2.
 Environmental management in Rhode Island is strongly influenced by federal laws and funding programs, many of which have different priorities and strategies from each other.
 However, a new emphasis on watershed and land use planning combined with a focus on creating vibrant coastal places can provide Rhode Island specific definition to regulatory programs and serve as a basis for building the capabilities needed to increase collaboration. - 3.
-The Rhode Island coastal resources management program is unusual among such agencies/programs in the United States in terms of its jurisdiction and the depth of its legal powers.
+The Rhode Island Coastal Resources Management Program is unusual among such agencies/programs in the United States in terms of its jurisdiction and the depth of its legal powers.
 This includes the power to set policy, make and enforce rules, and adjudicate disputes.
-The Council has authority over land uses (primarily within 200' of mean high water) and certain coastal features and all of the state's marine and coastal waters.
-This jurisdiction extends to anywhere in the state for a limited set of land uses, including: - Power that generates over forty (40) megawatts and desalination plants - Chemical or petroleum processing, transfer, or storage - Minerals extraction - Shoreline protection facilities and physiographical features, and all directly associated contiguous areas - Coastal wetlands and all directly associated contiguous areas which are necessary to preserve the integrity of the wetlands-including any freshwater wetlands located in the vicinity of the coast. - Sewage treatment and disposal and solid waste disposal facilities - Beneficial use, dewatering, and disposal of dredged material of marine origins - Desalinization plants - 4.
-The adoption of the "Red Book" in 1983 formally established the Type B Full Council Review category of permit.
-Combined with contested cases, the Council greatly increased its role in permitting.
-Currently, Type B and contested applications are about forty per year and less than three percent of the total.
-In 2004, a third of these were for residential docks and piers.
+The Council has authority over land uses (primarily within 200 feet of mean high water) and certain coastal features and all of the state's marine and coastal waters.
+This jurisdiction extends to anywhere in the state for a limited set of land uses, including: - Power plants that generate over forty (40) megawatts - Chemical or petroleum processing, transfer, or storage - Minerals extraction - Shoreline protection facilities and physiographical features, and all directly associated contiguous areas - Coastal wetlands and all directly associated contiguous areas which are necessary to preserve the integrity of the wetlands-including any freshwater wetlands located in the vicinity of the coast. - Sewage treatment and disposal and solid waste disposal facilities - Beneficial use, dewatering, and disposal of dredged material of marine origins - Desalinization plants - 4.
+The adoption of the amended RI Coastal Resources Management Program, also known as the "Red Book," in 1983 formally established the Type B Full Council Review category of permit.
+Currently, Type B and contested applications average about 40 per year.
+In 2004, CRMC issued 1391 permits and determinations, only 41 of these (less than 3 percent of the annual total) were reviewed and decided by the full CRMC.
+(See Table 2).